Banakin/Nobara-BSB-RPM-Sources/README.md

       - Added baballonia-nvidia.spec to build and install [Baballonia](https://github.com/Project-Babble/Baballonia) with CUDA support.
     - Rules
       - Added bigscreen-udev-rules.spec to install the required udev rules for the BSB2e.
+    - gst-plugin-bigeye
+      - Added gst-plugin-bigeye to install the Bigeye gstreamer plugin.